AntirWiki/Antir/content/Campaigns/Prequel Prequel/People/Ochrid.md

 > | ---- | ---- |
 > | [[Zella Brightflower]] | Master |

 Ochrid was an apprentice to Zella Brightflower before the [[Three Kings War]].
-They were the child of an influential [[Hallit]] merchant.
+Their father was an influential [[Hallit]] merchant, an orc with a talent for poetry.

 # Description